flimflam-austin/hugo-cms-test/site/content/quick_quotes/20210217-texas-state-representative-ron-reynolds-on-the-state-s-preparation-for-record-low-temps-and/index.md

 is_breaking: false
 featured_quote:
   quote: >-
-    “We were woefully unprepared for this kind of cold ...
-This is a matter of life and death.”
+    We were woefully unprepared for this kind of cold ...
+This is a matter of life and death.

 ---
 Texas *mostly* has its own electric grid – [in part to remain independent, self-reliant and free of federal regulation.](https://www.texastribune.org/2011/02/08/texplainer-why-does-texas-have-its-own-power-grid/)